Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Background and Related Work

 \subsection{Multi-Task Learning}

-Multi-Task Learning (MTL) has been studied extensively in Machine Learning. \cite{zhang2021survey} provide a general survey and \cite{ruder2017overview} gives an overview of neural MTL models.
-Learning multiple tasks together leads to inductive bias towards hypotheses that can explain (or internal representations that are predictive of) more than one task and has been found to improve model generalization.
-Recent successful neural MTL models use hard parameter sharing, where a subset of network weights are shared across tasks and remaining are task-specific.
-The general architecture is that of one shared encoder and multiple decoders catering to multiple tasks.
-These models are trained using gradient-based optimization and typically involve linear scalarization or its variants, e.g., with adaptive weights \citep{guo2018dynamic,chen2018gradnorm,kendall2018multi,heydari2019softadapt}.
-However, these methods cannot model competing tasks and the trade-offs between them.
+Multi-Task Learning (MTL) has been studied extensively in machine learning (see, e.g., \cite{zhang2021survey}).
+Learning multiple tasks together leads to inductive bias towards hypotheses that can explain more than one task and has been found to improve model generalization in machine learning \citep{caruana1997multitask}.

-Gradient-based MOO algorithms, such as MGDA (described in \S \ref{sec:moo}), are a natural choice for MOO-based MTL: task-specific gradients are used to update the neural network weights during training in both the method of \cite{NeurIPS2018_Sener_Koltun} and PMTL \citep{NIPS2019pmtl}.
-PMTL could be considered to take preferences into account but cannot scale to many objectives.
-Since this work is closest to ours, we give a detailed technical description in \S \ref{sec:po_prefer}. \cite{navon2021learning} solve the related problem of learning the entire Pareto front for multiple preference vectors.
-Their approach is based on a hypernetwork \citep{Ha2017HyperNetworks}, which, for an input preference vector, gives a deep neural network tuned for that objective preference.
-However, there are no theoretical guarantees of compliance with the preference.

-Thus, current MOO-based MTL methods to find Pareto optimal solutions either do not use preferences or cannot find Exact Pareto Optimal solutions based on the input preferences in a scalable manner.
-Recent solutions to approximate the Pareto front for MTL do not provide theoretical guarantees.
-Moreover, none of these methods can model constraints in the underlying MOO.